knowthelist/fhem-tablet-ui/README.md

 ####Weather widget
 - **data-get**      : name of the reading to get the weather literal from FHEM (default 'STATE')
 - **data-imageset** : collection of images to display current weather situation.
-Possible values: 'meteocons', 'kleinklima', 'meteoconsdirect' (Default: 'meteocons')
+Possible values: 'meteocons', 'kleinklima', 'meteoconsdirect', 'weathericons' (Default: 'meteocons')
 - **data-image-path**: path to the images of the selected imageset (default: <fhem-dir>/images/weather/)

 ####CircleMenu widget